karthitect/keystore-conversion/README.md

 ## Overview
 When using a custom keystore with Kinesis Data Analytics for Flink, the keystore format needs to be JKS, as opposed to PKCS12 (you'll get an "invalid keystore format" error if you supply a PKCS12 formatted keystore).
-This howto describes the steps for converting a PKCS12 formatted keystore to JKS.
+This HOWTO describes the steps for converting a PKCS12 formatted keystore to JKS.

+NOTE: This HOWTO is meant to accompany the [kda-flink-custom-keystore](https://github.com/karthitect/kda-flink-custom-keystore) sample code.

 ### The `keytool` utility